Our Staff

 Director of Programs & Development

-She is in-demand as an accessibility consultant, and has taught and lectured across North America on disability representation in the performing arts, access and accommodations, and disability-inclusive organizational change.
+As an accessibility consultant, she has taught and lectured across North America on disability representation in the performing arts, access and accommodations, and disability-inclusive organizational change.

 Elspeth Arbow